antirez/disque/README.md

     D-dcb833cf-8YL1NT17e9+wsA/09NqxscQI-05a1

-Job IDs always start with "D-" and end with "$" and are always composed of exactly 42 characters.
+Job IDs are composed of exactly 40 characters and start with the prefix `D-`.

 We can split an ID into multiple parts:

     D- | dcb833cf | 8YL1NT17e9+wsA/09NqxscQI | 05a1

-1. "D-" is the prefix
+1. `D-` is the prefix.
-2. dcb833cf is the first 8 bytes of the node ID where the message was generated.
+2. `dcb833cf` is the first 8 bytes of the node ID where the message was generated.
-3. 8YL1NT17e9+wsA/09NqxscQI is the 144 bit ID pseudo-random part encoded in base64.
+3. `8YL1NT17e9+wsA/09NqxscQI` is the 144 bit ID pseudo-random part encoded in base64.
-4. 05a1 is the Job TTL in minutes.
+4. `05a1` is the Job TTL in minutes.
 Because of it, message IDs can be expired safely even without having the job representation.

 IDs are returned by ADDJOB when a job is successfully created, are part of the GETJOB output, and are used in order to acknowledge that a job was